eed3si9n/eed3si9n.com/content/posts/december-adventure-2025.md

 <a id="0023"></a>
 ### 0023

-listening to grad_u's Sanctuary Bay from 2019 album _Umwelt_:
+listening to grad_u's _Sanctuary Bay_ from 2019 album _Umwelt_:

 - [Sanctuary Bay - grad_u][sanctuary_bay] (2019)

+grad_u is also based in Lithuania, like Girių Dvasios, but he's more Fluxion, DeepChord, Heavenchord type. somewhat analogous to Basic Channel, he created his own label called Redscale in 2012, and released a bunch of tracks as vinyl, and some became CDs afterwards.

-tempo is 126 bpm, but it starts half-speed like _Atlos_. initially there's a synth pan and a slow piano loop.
+_Sanctuary Bay_'s tempo is 126 bpm, but it starts half-speed like _Atlos_. initially there's a synth pan and a slow piano loop.
 30s in, the bass comes in offset from the piano loop, and when the kick comes in at 60s mark it's offset as well, creating the metric inversion.

 etude 0023:
 - <https://www.youtube.com/watch?v=lebTX67mj8o>